shubham-bgi/RedInk-assignment/readme.txt

     "authorName": "Michael Clark"
 }

-FETCH ALL POSTS BY A AUTHOR BY ITS AUTHORID
+FETCH ALL POSTS BY AN AUTHOR BY ITS AUTHORID
 URL - localhost:3000/posts/authorId?num=2 (to get all the posts from author id equals to 2)